Helperbird/website/src/pages/features/shortcuts.md

 ---
 layout: templates/features_two.liquid
-title: Helperbird keyboard shortcuts - Chrome, Edge & Safari
+title: Helperbird keyboard shortcuts feature
 description: Learn about Helperbirds keyboard shortcuts and become a pro at using Helperbird
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for